kubecost/docs/alerts.md

  2. [Budget](#type-budget) -- sends an email and/or Slack alert when spend crosses a defined threshold

  3. [Spend Change](#type-spend-change) -- sends an email and/or Slack alert reporting unexpected spend increases relative to moving averages

+ 4. [Beta] [Efficiency](#type-efficiency) -- detect when a Kubernetes tenant is operating below a target cost efficiency threshold

- 4. [Health Diagnostic](#type-health-diagnostic) -- used for production monitoring for the health of Kubecost itself
+ 5. [Health Diagnostic](#type-health-diagnostic) -- used for production monitoring for the health of Kubecost itself

 ## Configuring Alerts in Helm